There are things we can all do to protect ourselves and the people around us from getting or spreading COVID-19.

 TIP Add visual and physical clues to remind yourself to keep 6 feet (2 meters) apart.
 For example, arrange seating to be farther apart, or use a garden hose to divide your backyard (this works great for kids, too!).

 Why – A mask helps contain your respiratory droplets and can keep them from reaching other people.
 COVID-19 can spread before a person has any symptoms.
-Wearing a mask helps protect people around you if you are infected with COVID-19 and don’t know it.
+Wearing a mask helps protect you and the people around you from getting or spreading COVID-19.
+For more protection, you can wear two masks.

 How – Bring a mask with you when you leave home.
 The State of Vermont is offering a limited number of free cloth face masks to the public.
 Find out if free cloth face masks are available in your area.